yahiae6643/apcsa-freedom-project/entries/entry03.md

      style="margin-left: 250px;" />

-Once we completed our final sketch, we start our **planning** stage.
+Once we completed our sketch for the game, we start our **planning** stage.
 Jagger and I created a google document where we created C# variables that would be needed to implement our sketch onto Unity.
 Different elements of our sketch required different C# variables, so we decided on using:

 - Integer variables for the health, mana, and everything else that is countable
  ```